smart-data-models/dataModel.Transportation/FleetVehicleStatus/doc/spec_JA.md

       x-ngsi:
         type: GeoProperty
     lastKnownPositionUpdatedAt:
-      description: The timestamp of the last known position update for the fleet vehicle.
+      description: Property.
+The timestamp of the last known position update for the fleet vehicle.
       format: date-time
       type: string
       x-ngsi: